 Specifically, videotapes, dialogue, mindfulness, embodied, visual and performing arts practices will: illustrate concepts; identify stressors and resources; pivot from focusing on limitation to possibility; invite participants to explore embodied awareness and action as a means of promoting social justice.

 - Assess and explain a social justice orientation to psychotherapy and leadership

-- Highlight two to three stressors and opportunities to grow in contexts beyond the interpersonal
+- Highlight two to three stressors and/or opportunities to grow in contexts beyond the interpersonal

 - Develop and practice responsive, sustainable socially just strategies to address opportunities to grow at multiple levels of analysis

 Dr. Sullivan has more than three decades of experience in nonprofit management and leadership.
 Prior to joining the Ackerman Institute for the Family as Clinical Director, she served as the Director of Training for the Bellevue/NYU Program for Survivors of Torture, and created the American University of Nigeria’s Human Development and Counseling Centre.
 At Northwestern University, she directed the Family Institute’s Community Outreach Program, taught in the Marital and Family Therapy and Counseling Psychology programs, and served as Resource Director for the law school’s Cook County Juvenile Court Clinic.
 She began her career working with children, couples, and families negotiating histories of neglect, abuse and trauma, and continues to do so with Ackerman’s Foster Care and Adoption Project.
 Using mindfulness and compassion-informed approaches, she trains US immigration officials and advises human rights organizations globally.
 Dr. Sullivan is committed to promoting individual, team, and organizational wellness.

 Date / Time: